Open Air Theatre

 Peter Pan at The Peter Pan Tent in Kensington Gardens in London previewed 26 May 2009, opened 10 June 2009, closed 13 September 2009, returned to The Meridian Gardens at The O2 in London from 1 December 2009 to 10 January 2010.

-Peter Pan flies into The O2 for a strictly limited Christmas season.
-Performed 'in the round' in a specially commissioned, state-of-the-art 1300 seat theatre-tent, this acclaimed production includes a breathtaking 360 degree projected scenic design.
+Peter Pan flies into The O2 - performed 'in the round' in a specially commissioned, state-of-the-art 1300 seat theatre-tent, this acclaimed production includes a breathtaking 360 degree projected scenic design.
 This production was previously seen over Summer 2009 in Kensignton Gardens, London.

 Peter Pan promises to be a truly magical winter experience for adults and kids alike.
 Packed with surprises including a breathtaking 360 degree projected scenic design, this major production is conceived and staged by an award-winning creative team.